 If a stakeholder has to be away for an unknown period, (s)he must complete in full the onboarding process.
 This applies to anyone; a node, client, contractor, etc.

 If at a later date the person comes back, we’ll quickly go through the stage 01 of the onboarding process and assign new IDs.

-This applies to applications and accounts related to the organization in any shape or form to the organization.
+This applies to applications and accounts related to the organization in any shape or form.
 If you wish or have to keep contact with anyone, use new private accounts.

 01. Accounts.
 Delete accounts for messaging apps (i.e Wickr), social media apps (i.e Twitter, LinkedIn) , email accounts (i.e Protonmail), online services accounts (i.e Cryptpad,) etc. This will ensure no-one can impersonate you.